anbe2416/anbe2416/README.md

 Hello!
 I'm Andrea, and this is my first project.

 ## About Me
-- I am a student in web development.
-- I'm a Graphic Designer and completely new to coding.
+- I'm a Graphic Designer and currently studying web development.

 ## What I'm Learning
 - HTML